safenetwork/safenetwork.org/README.md

 > This repository contains the source files for [safenetwork.org](https://safenetwork.org).

+The SAFE Network is a secure, decentralized P2P network being developed by [MaidSafe](https://github.com/maidsafe).

 ## Contributing

 By contributing to this website, you dedicate your work to the public domain and relinquish any copyright claims under the terms of the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).